Philadelphia Workers’ Compensation Lawyers

 Badey, Sloan & DiGenova has played a direct role in shaping Pennsylvania workers’ compensation law through landmark decisions before the Pennsylvania Supreme Court.

-For the better part of a century, before our firm won this 2021 Pennsylvania Supreme Court decision, as long as an insurance company could get a doctor to testify to the ‘magic words’ that the claimant “recovered” or is “able to return to work” then the injured claimant, not the insurance company, would always be responsible to pay the claimant’s legal fees, usually 20% of the benefits paid out.
+Before the decision in 2021, for the better part of a century, as long as an insurance company could get a doctor to testify to the ‘magic words’ that the claimant “recovered” or is “able to return to work” then the injured claimant, not the insurance company, would always be responsible to pay the claimant’s legal fees, usually 20% of the benefits paid out.
 This gave insurance companies leverage.

 “If you don’t settle for $XXX, we will have a doctor examine you and file a challenge; then you’ll lose 20% of your benefits to a lawyer.”
 Not any longer.

-The Pennsylvania Supreme Court, in a case brought by our firm, ruled that the judge has the power to direct the insurance company to pay the claimant’s legal fees, even if the claimant’s doctor said the magic words.
+The Pennsylvania Supreme Court ruled that the judge has the power to direct the insurance company to pay the claimant’s legal fees, even if the claimant’s doctor said the magic words.
 This decision shook the system to its core; it removed an unjust weapon from the insurance company’s arsenal, reshaping longstanding precedent to strengthen protections for injured workers across the state.

 Understanding Pennsylvania Workers’ Compensation Law